Puller28/EtsyImageStudio/COORDINATE_PLACEMENT_GUIDE.md

 }
 ```

+## Fill Strategies

+The system now supports two fill strategies:

+### Crop-to-Fill (Default)
+- Scales artwork to completely fill the frame opening
+- May crop artwork edges to eliminate gaps
+- Ensures no white space in the frame
+- Recommended for most use cases

+### Fit-Within (Alternative)
+- Scales artwork to fit entirely within frame
+- Preserves entire artwork content
+- May leave gaps if aspect ratios don't match
+- Useful when artwork content must remain complete

 ## Testing Different Artwork

 The system automatically handles different aspect ratios and sizes:
-- Square artwork: Centers perfectly in frame
+- Square artwork: Completely fills rectangular frame (crop-to-fill)
-- Wide artwork: Fits to frame width
+- Wide artwork: Scales appropriately to fill frame
-- Tall artwork: Fits to frame height
+- Tall artwork: Scales appropriately to fill frame
-- Maintains aspect ratio: No distortion
+- Maintains aspect ratio: No distortion, smart cropping

-This coordinate-based system provides reliable, fast, and accurate mockup generation for any artwork.
+This coordinate-based system provides reliable, fast, and accurate mockup generation for any artwork with no white space gaps.